nlmixrdevelopment/RxODE/README.md

 ***
 ####Description of RxODE illustrated through an example
 The model equations are specified through a text string in R. Both differential and algebraic equations are permitted.
-Differential equations are specified by ‚Äúd/dt(var_name) = ‚Ä¶.‚Äù.
+Differential equations are specified by ìd/dt(var_name) = Ö.î.
 Each equation is separated by a semicolon.

 ```{r}
 ode <- "